Open-EO/openeo-web-editor/README.md

-# OpenEO Web Editor
+# openEO Web Editor
-A web-based editor for interactive usage of the OpenEO API (proof-of-concept).
+A web-based editor for interactive usage of the openEO API (proof-of-concept).

 ## Usage
 You can use the **[demo](https://open-eo.github.io/openeo-web-editor/demo/)** or build the files yourself (see Development section) and deploy them to any web host.